-The hurricane and events on Providenciales, the beautiful island at the edge of the Caicos Passage have torn through the plans of Captain Flint and his crew.
-However, they were able to brave the hurricane, find the remains of the ‘Urca de Lima’ and seize a valuable cargo though they did not manage to get themselves and the treasure to safety.
+In the year of our Lord 1695, the hurricane and the events on Providenciales, the beautiful island adjacent to the Caicos Passage, swept away the plans of Captain Flint and his crew.
+They may had been able to brave the hurricane, find the remains of the Urca de Lima and seize its valuable cargo, but they failed to get both themselves and the treasure to safety.

-In order to save their crew, Flint and Scully had to surrender to the Spanish crown.
-Flint’s crew failed to board the ‘Kaka de Fuego’ yacht and free themselves as they had hoped.
-After a short stay in the Cayman Islands, boatman Pew took over the ‘Pearl’, while the ‘Walrus’ headed for San Andres off the coast of Costa Rica.
+In order to save their crew, Flint and Scully had to surrender to the Spanish Crown.
+Flint’s crew was unsuccessful with boarding the Kaka de Fuego chaser and freeing the two of them as they had hoped.
+After stopping by on the Cayman Islands, Boatswain Pew took command of the Pearl while the Walrus headed for San Andrés off the coast of Costa Rica.

-There is only one thing keeping Flint and Scully alive at all.
-Only they know where the treasure of the ‘Urca de Lima’ has got to.
-Viceroy Don Caspar will use all means necessary to prise the secret from the two of them.
-A show trial is orchestrated, schemes concocted and the values of civilisation bent – and all that for gold, silver and gemstones.
-As long as Don Caspar can rely on his vassals and his shadow, the Nordic warrioress Gerlinde, he feels superior and confident.
-He sticks at nothing to reach his goal.
-Neither Scully not Donna Isadora, who has genuinely fallen in love with Flint, nor indeed pirate Ned Low, who is in his service can be sure that they will live to see another day.
-They all die because Don Caspar commands it.
+Flint and Scully owe their life to only one circumstance: they alone know the whereabouts of the treasure of the Urca de Lima.
+Viceroy Don Caspar would stoop to anything to draw this secret from them.
+He puts them on a show trial, weaves a web of intrigues and perverts the values of civilisation, and all this for gold, silver and gemstones.
+As long as Don Caspar can rely on his vassals and his shadow, the Nordic warrioress Gerlinde, he feels superior and confident and will stop at nothing in order to attain his end.
+Neither Scully nor Doña Isadora, who has genuinely fallen in love with Flint, nor the pirate Ned Low, who is at the viceroy’s command, can be sure that they will get away with their lives.
+They all die because Don Caspar wants them to die.